 - Explore Yourself: This phase is also a great time to reconnect with your body.
 Whether you’re using your special toys or going au naturel, indulge in what feels good for you (6).

-Foreplay Is the Star of the Show
+Foreplay can be the Star of the Show

 Are you not feeling up for full-on period sex?
 No problem!
 Intimacy can go way beyond penetration, and sometimes foreplay can be even more fulfilling.